 The fact that Jeopardy questions are long greatly helps to find the so-called candidate passages, which are likely to contain an answer.
 Finding these passages is based largely on the lexical overlap between the question and the answer passage.
 Stephen Wolfram even ran an experiment where he found that a single search engine can find candidate passages for nearly 70% of all answers.

 I have to say that just throwing a bag-of-words query into a search engine can be a suboptimal approach, but the IBM Watson team wrote a bunch of complex question-rewriting procedures (in Prolog!) to ensure these queries were good.
-Not all candidate passages are generated in this way: I have covered another generation approach in my blog post.
+Not all candidate passages are generated in this way: I have covered another generation approach in another blog post.

 After candidate passages are retrieved, IBM Watson extracts potential answers, which is not a trivial task.
 How does it find them?
 The actual model is sure rather complicated, but it would largely look for named entities and more generic noun phrases.
 However, not all entities/phrases are weighted equally.
 What affects the weights?
 Three things: